 Who else will be covered by the SOTE agreement?

-Persons who comply with provisions in other KVTES appendices will be covered by the SOTE agreement if over 50% of their work involves social welfare and health care duties.
+Persons who comply with provisions in other KVTES appendices will be covered by the SOTE agreement if over 50% of their work involves health and social services duties.

 Example: A person works as a paramedic and in rescue duties.